 Programs of Study

 The degree offered is the bachelor of arts with a major in communication studies.
-The department houses the minor in writing for the screen and stage, an interdisciplinary program involving the Departments of Dramatic Art and Communication Studies, and the Department of English and Comparative Literature’s Creative Writing Program.
+The department houses the minor in writing for the screen and stage, an interdisciplinary program involving the Departments of Communication Studies and Dramatic Art, and the Department of English and Comparative Literature's Creative Writing Program.
 The department also contributes to the interdisciplinary minor in global cinema (see the Department of English and Comparative Literature in this bulletin).

 The department administers a major in cultural studies, which results in a bachelor of arts degree with a major in interdisciplinary studiescultural studies.
 The cultural studies program is designed to give students the opportunity to create a rigorous interdisciplinary/multidisciplinary course of study organized around a particular theme, question, or problem.